edgedb/edgedb/docs/datamodel/links.rst

 :index: link

-Link items define a specific relationship between two object types.
+Link items define a specific relationship between two :ref:`object types <ref_datamodel_object_types>`.
 Link instances relate one *object* to one or more different objects.

 There are two kinds of link item declarations: *abstract links*, and *concrete links*.
 Abstract links are defined on module level and are